aleklisi/The-Sound-Of-Erlang/article.md

     os:cmd(Cmd).
 ```

-Following function takes number of semitones shift and returns a shifted sound's frequency:
+Following function takes number of semitones to be shifted and returns a frequency of a shifted sound:

 ```erlang
 get_tone(Semitones) ->